Income Research Paper Series – Research Paper

-For the purpose of making international comparisons, the LIM is the most commonly used low income measure.
-The use of the low income measure (LIM) was suggested in 1989 in a discussion paper written by Wolfson, Evans, and the OECD1 which discussed their concerns about the LICOs.
-In simple terms, the LIM is a fixed percentage (50%) of median adjusted household2 income, where “adjusted” indicates that household needs are taken into account.
-Adjustment for household sizes reflects the fact that a household’s needs increase as the number of members increases.
+For the purpose of making international comparisons, the low income measure (LIM) is the most commonly used low income measure.
+The use of the LIM was suggested in 1989 in a discussion paper written by Wolfson, Evans, and the Organisation for Economic Co-operation and Development (OECD)1 which discussed their concerns about the low income cut-offs (LICOs).
+In simple terms, the LIM is a fixed percentage (50%) of median adjusted household2 income, where "adjusted" indicates that household needs are taken into account.
+Adjustment for household sizes reflects the fact that a household's needs increase as the number of members increases.
 Most would agree that a household of six has greater needs than a household of two, although these needs are not necessarily three times as costly.

 The LIMs are calculated three times; with market income, before-tax income, and after-tax income using the Survey of Labour and Income Dynamics (SLID).
 They do not require updating using an inflation index because they are calculated using an annual survey of household income.
 Unlike the low income cut-offs, which are derived from an expenditure survey and then compared to an income survey, the LIMs are both derived and applied using a single income survey.